 Prevalence of hazardous drinking in Ireland

 A standard drink is a measure of alcohol.
 In Ireland, one standard drink contains 10 grams of pure alcohol.
 Heavy episodic drinking is defined as the proportion of adult drinkers (aged 15 and older) who have had at least 60 grams or more (6+ standard drinks) of pure alcohol on at least one occasion in the past 30 days.
 This is also referred to as binge or excessive drinking.
 Alcohol is disproportionately consumed by a minority of people who drink heavily making up 4%-14% of the population, depending on the country, but they consume between one third and a half of all alcohol consumed, according to analysis of six OECD countries.
 Across OECD countries, on average 30% of adults engage in binge drinking at least once a month.
-The Drinkaware 2022 Barometer revealed complacent and complicit over-consumption of alcohol among Irish adults with 74% believing that drinking to excess is ‘just a part of Irish culture’, this is reduction from 74% in 2019 (Barometer 2022).
+The Drinkaware 2022 Barometer revealed complacent and complicit over-consumption of alcohol among Irish adults with 50% believing that drinking to excess is ‘just a part of Irish culture’, this is reduction from 74% in 2019 (Barometer 2022).

-Data from the Healthy Ireland Survey 2016 used in reporting the WHO Status Report 2019 shows that in 2016, 37.8% of the total population in Ireland aged 15+years reported consumption of at least 60 grams or more of pure alcohol on at least one occasion in the past 30 days i.e. heavy episodic drinking.
+Data from the Healthy Ireland Survey 2016 used in reporting the WHO (World Health Organisation) Status Report 2019 shows that pre-COVID-19 in 2016, 37.8% of the total population in Ireland aged 15+years reported consumption of at least 60 grams or more of pure alcohol on at least one occasion in the past 30 days i.e., heavy episodic drinking.
 This figure is higher than the EU average for heavy episodic drinking (30.4%).
 When drinkers only (15+years) in the total population were accounted for, the same figure rose to 46.5% in 2016.

 Gender and binge drinking comparisons